 If you’re considering a large purchase in the near future, always check near the end of the year to see whether you can save money by moving it up into the current year or waiting until the new year.

-As a general rule, estimated income tax deposits are due at least quarterly, and sales and payroll tax deposits may be due as often as every week.
+As a general rule, estimated income tax deposits are due at least quarterly.
+Additionally, sales and payroll tax deposits may be due as often as every week.
 You can’t wait until you file your tax return to pay these taxes.

 “Borrowing” from the IRS by paying income taxes late will lead to added interest and penalties.
-Paying sales or payroll taxes late is even worse, because that money is considered to belong to the government or your employees not to you.
+Paying sales or payroll taxes late is even worse.
+That money is then considered to belong to the government or your employees not to you.
 The penalties for failing to pay sales and payroll taxes include heavy fines and possible criminal prosecution.
 If you haven’t already, make sure you have these deposits set up today.

-Choosing a retirement plan, finding deductions and credits for planned spending, and setting up tax deposits are just a few of the steps you should take early on.
+Choosing a retirement plan, finding deductions and credits for planned spending, and setting up tax deposits are just a few of the steps you should take early on as business owners.
 Schedule an appointment with your accountant to see if you’re on track and what other moves you might be able to make.

 What do you think?
 Make sure and comment below!